 Objective 1: Informed management of the Hadrian’s Wall World Heritage Site as part of the Frontiers of the Roman Empire World Heritage Site, successfully communicating UNESCO’s universal values.

 Policy 1a: Opportunities should be taken to raise awareness of World Heritage, and of UNESCO’s values and aspirations.

 - Action: Develop a local design guide for the use of the UNESCO logo (in line with UNESCO’s Operational Guidelines) which should include a summary of UNESCO values.
 Year 1 (Completed)

 Policy 1b: Hadrian’s Wall should contribute to the development of common standards of identification, recording, research, protection, conservation, management, presentation, promotion, and understanding of each component part of the Frontiers of the Roman Empire World Heritage Site.

 - Action: Contribute to the adoption of a common Management Plan framework to be instigated at partners’ scheduled revisions.
-Year 5 (
+Year 5 (Ongoing)

 - Action: Agree a common terminology or glossary, aiding communication and complementary management.
 Year 1 (Completed for HW, Ongoing with other Managemnt Plans)